-- 1. SAR Operations - a.
-Define the role of the field team for these types of missions: - (1) Lost person search; - (2) Downed aircraft search; - Upon being approved for certification by the ASRC Board of Directors, the ASRC Training Officer will provide a certificate of certification to the member.
-This certificate will be in the official ASRC IS/SM-IV Certification Format, as defined by the ASRC Training Officer, and which contains at a minimum: - a.
+- 1. Upon being approved for certification by the ASRC Board of Directors, the ASRC Conference Training Officer will provide a certificate of certification to the member.
+This certificate will be in the official ASRC IS/SM-IV Certification Format, as defined by the ASRC Conference Training Officer, and which contains at a minimum: - a.
 The full name of the Appalachian Search and Rescue Conference; - b.
 The ASRC logo; - c.
 The name of the member granted the certification; - d.
 The name of the certification granted - e.
 The date issued; - f.
 The date of expiration/recertification; and - g.
-The signature of the ASRC Training Officer
+The signature of the ASRC Conference Training Officer

-VIII.
-ASRC Search Manager Type III (SM-III)
+VIII.ASRC Search Manager Type III (SM-III)

-Search Manager III standards define the minimum requirements necessary to perform in the role of a NIMS compliant Command Staff position, incident commander, or part of a unified command for person search and missing aircraft search.
+Search Manager III standards define the minimum requirements necessary to perform in the role of a NIMS compliant Command Staff position, incident commander, or part of a unified command for a missing person search or an aircraft search.